KSundstrom/KSundstrom.github.io/cmdline_course.md

 Finally, we learnt how to work with remote servers using `ssh` and and the related `scp`, working with the CSC server Puhti.

-Among the basic shell commands we learnt this first week were:
+Among the shell commands we learnt this week were:

 **Command** | **Usage**
 :---        | :---